-Our trainee solicitors spend 6 months in 4 seats choosing from corporate and commercial, commercial property and planning, conveyancing, employment, family, tax trusts and wills and dispute resolution.
+Our trainee solicitors spend 6 months in 4 seats from corporate, commercial and finance; commercial property and planning; conveyancing; employment; family; tax trusts and wills; and dispute resolution.
 This is flexible and is tailored as far as possible to each individual trainee.
 The training principal supervises the trainees and they are encouraged to give regular feedback as to training.
 The firm as a whole operates an open door policy and trainees and work experience students often comment on our informal, friendly and approachable culture at all levels of the firm.

 As soon as a trainee joins us they are considered a full member of the firm.
 Trainees are involved in client matters as fully as possible and are expected to undertake work under supervision assuming increasing responsibility as training progresses.
 We aim to ensure that trainees learn to apply their knowledge on a practical basis.

 Our trainees are given wide experience including meeting clients, dealing with Counsel, technical experts and other lawyers, attending court, drafting and research.
 At Paris Smith LLP we ensure that our trainees have access to an extensive library and on-line research facilities in the same way as all other lawyers.
 Trainees are entitled to study leave for examinations when undergoing the ongoing training required by the Solicitors Regulation Authority during a training contract.

 Paris Smith LLP is committed to paying its trainees a competitive salary and a contribution of £7000 towards the LPC/SQE.